mjenquine/GA-SEIR-Course/projects/final_project/README.md

 **What you should work on before meeting with an instructor:**

+- Decide which new technology you will be teaching yourself and do a little research on it
-- Create new Github repos outside of your class repository (also, remember to make a `.gitignore` file, as needed)
+- Create a new Github repo(or repos) outside of your class repository (also, remember to make a `.gitignore` file, as needed)
 - Create your user stories and add them to your README.md
 - Write what features will meet MVP and then list out other features as stretch goals
 - Make wireframes and add them to your README.md (or put images and add links)